narek-sv/KeyValueStorage/README.md

 ---
 ## Type Inference

-The framework leverages the full capabilities of ***Swift Generics***, so it can infer the types of values based on the key compile- time, eliminating the need for extra checks or type casting.
+The framework leverages the full capabilities of ***Swift Generics***, so it can infer the types of values based on the key compile-time, eliminating the need for extra checks or type casting.

 ```swift
 struct MyType: Codable, Sendable { ... }